elibroftw/blog.elijahlopez.ca/content/posts/economic-analysis-of-crypto-currency.md

 It's similar to Monero and it's alternative.
 Monero satisfies the role of money.
 It's digital cash and anything new cannot beat the network effect unless there is high interoperability and low substitution costs.

-#### Solana
+### Alternative 2: Solana

 The only benefit Solana has over Ethereum is the significantly lower transaction fees and costs.
 This is due to Ethereum's popularity and so why did it do better than Cardano?
 Well clearly because if cost is the bottle neck, why settle for Cardano when the cheaper Solana will do?
 Solana is like an accelerated blockchain where the sustainable solution is to store just the state and not the history.
 Burning history is what most blockchains will have to end up doing and Solana's solution is just one way.

-I think the biggest lie with Solana was that FTX had control over the project other than a prelaunch investment.
+It is my belief that the biggest myth that was perpetuated regarding Solana was that FTX had control over the project other than simply being a prelaunch investor.

 ### Rebuttals to Arguments Against Ethereum

+Disclosure: I'm bullish on Monero, bearish on Etheruem in its current form due to back-running.
+I've found these rebuttals to credible criticism against Ethereum.

 - Visible Balances and Transaction History
   -I also do not like that Ethereum transactions and balances are visible but
   - (1) Most people do not care about privacy enough to change behaviour
   - (2) Ethereum isn't just about money, it's about decentralized finance (defi).
 Hopefully someday the Monero community either creates a wrapped Monero like Wrapped Bitcoin or fully polishes atomic swaps.
 Essentially, ethereum unlocks defi potential rather than being the money
-- Proof-of-stake is Permissioned
+- Proof-of-stake is _Permissioned_
-  - The argument spouted by Proof-of-workers is that PoW coins require buying permission but the same can be said about the device we are using.
-Permissioned is not a good argument when mining itself was never a proper way to acquire a considerable amount of crypto to begin with
+  - The argument spouted by Proof-of-workers is that PoS coins require buying permission but the same can be said about the device we are using.
+Permissioned is not a good argument when mining itself is not the best way for the average person to acquire a considerable amount of crypto to begin with (i.e either use capital, aka stored labour, work for the cryptocurrency, or inherit it)
-  - Mining requires acquiring a device capable of mining meaning that you need money to begin with.
-Money you work for or are gifted which can be from a PoS or PoW blockchain
+  - Mining requires acquiring a device capable of mining meaning that you need capital to begin with.
+Capital (money) you get from working or are transferred to which can be from a PoS or PoW blockchain
 - Proof-of-stake rewards the wealthiest
   - Most people use Ethereum and do not stake it so the wealthiest is not being concentrated
   - Stakers get a constant yield that competes directly with the world nominal interest rate or at least the USA interest rate